-This post-graduate programme takes an international approach to combining theory and practice in providing broad business administration skills focused on International Financial Reporting Standards and Controlling.
+This post-graduate programme takes an international approach to combine theory and practice in providing broad business administration skills focused on International Financial Reporting Standards and Controlling.
 It builds on the knowledge gained during undergraduate studies, sustainably expands skills and provides opportunities for students to independently develop creative solutions.
-The programme provides the skills needed to analysis and identify goal-oriented operative and strategic measures, and implement them in new and diverse settings.
+The programme provides the skills needed to analyse and identify goal-oriented operative and strategic measures, and implement them in new and diverse settings.
 The individual modules are strongly interactively structured, which not only encourages the participants' presentation skills and powers of articulation but also integrates their wealth of experience and insights into the mastering of complex issues.

 |Faculty||Faculty of Business and Economics|

 |Duration||3 semesters (4 semesters for students required to complete a placement)|

 |Accreditation||Central Evaluation and Accreditation Agency (ZEvA)|

 The Berlin School of Economics and Law (BSEL) awards successful students on this programme the internationally recognised Master of Arts (M.A.) degree.
 The Accounting and Controlling programme provides the skills to effectively take on demanding management and executive tasks in companies active in a range of sectors in international markets and is recognised as qualifying graduates to apply for posts in the senior German civil service (in line with the joint guidelines agreed by the Standing Conference of the Interior Ministers of the Länder (Innenministerkonferenz) and the Standing Conference of the Ministers of Education and Cultural Affairs of the Länder in the Federal Republic of Germany (Kultusministerkonferenz).